-Keep in mind, different motherboard manufacturers have a different BIOS.
-So, the solution to this BIOS problem will differ from one motherboard to another.
+Keep in mind, different motherboard manufacturers have different BIOS.
+The solution to this BIOS problem will differ from one motherboard to another.

-If you can’t seem to find an option to enable the GPU, resort to the motherboard’s manual.
+If you can’t seem to find an option to enable the GPU, refer to the motherboard’s manual.

 Opening Up The Case

-If the GPU really hasn’t been seated properly before, you should be able to hear a “click” sound.
-This means that the GPU is now properly seated.
+If the GPU wasn’t seated properly before, you should be able to hear a “click” sound.
+This means the GPU is now properly seated.

 From here on, things only get darker.

-If the GPU works there, then it’s likely that there is a problem with other hardware in your system.
+If the GPU works there, it’s likely that there is a problem with other hardware in your system.
 It could be your motherboard, RAM, PSU, or even CPU.

-The simplest solution here is to replace the broken hardware, and that’s a whole different headache.
+The simplest solution here is to replace the broken hardware, and that’s a whole other headache.